-Jaime Watt is the Executive Chairman of Navigator.
-He specializes in complex public strategy issues, serving both domestic and international clients in the corporate, professional services, not-for-profit, and government sectors.
+Jaime Watt is the Executive Chairman of Navigator Ltd. He specializes in complex public strategy issues, serving both domestic and international clients in the corporate, professional services, not-for-profit, and government sectors.

 Widely regarded as Canada’s leading high stakes communications strategist, he is a trusted advisor to boards of directors, business and professional leaders as well as political leaders at all three levels of government across Canada.
 Jaime has led ground-breaking election campaigns that have transformed politics because of their boldness and creativity.

 A highly regarded speaker, Jaime appears often as a public affairs commentator in the media.
-He is a regular contributor to the CBC, including: The Weekly with Wendy Mesley, The House with Chris Hall, and its flagship news program The National.
+He is a regular contributor to all CBC platforms across Canada.
 He also writes a weekly column for The Toronto Star and is a Policy Magazine contributing writer.